ArrowrIcon Home icon

 table set for basic meal

-While I was growing up in 1940s and 1950s Britain, the names that we gave to some of our meals were different from what they are called nowadays.
-These names were common across all the families that I ever knew, although their weekday timings did differ from family to family to fit in with men leaving for and returning from work and children leaving for and returning from school.
+Before the 1940s and 1950s in Britain, the names that ordinary people gave to everyday meals were different from today.
+These names were common across all families, although their weekday timings did differ from family to family to fit in with men leaving for and returning from work and children leaving for and returning from school.
 Timings were rigidly kept to and there was hardly any snacking or eating between meals.

 The word 'dinner' has changed its meaning over the years.
-In my childhood only in highbrow families was dinner an evening meal.
+In my childhood only in the upper class families was dinner an evening meal.
 For ordinary working-class people, dinner was what would now be called lunch in that it was eaten sometime between 1 and 2pm - sometimes a little earlier and sometimes a little later.

-Dinner was the main meal of the day and it was expected to be cooked if either the man of the house or the children were at home at the time.
-If a man's work involved taking sandwiches for mid-day, some of the cooked food was kept back for him to eat when he came home.
-Many men, though, had their mid-day dinner in their works canteen - and in the first half of the 1940s, of course, they were away in the armed forces.
+Dinner was the main meal of the day and it was expected to be fully cooked if either the man of the house or the children were at home at the time.
+If a man's work involved taking sandwiches for mid-day, some of the cooked food was kept back for him to eat when he came home, called supper.
+Many men, though, had their mid-day dinner in their works canteen - and in the first half of the 1940s, of course, they were away in the armed forces and fed there.
 Children either had cooked school dinners or went home for their cooked dinners.

 Ordinary families did not use names like dessert or sweet course for what came after the main meal.
 The word was 'afters'.
 Today, in the 21st century, the term does not flow easily off the tongue - but that was the way it was.